 Rajasthan has traditionally been strong in exports of handicrafts, gems and jewellery, dimensional stones, agro-products, and textile products.
-The top five export items from Rajasthan accounting for nearly twothirds of exports from the State are textiles (including ready-made garments), gems and jewellery, engineering goods, chemical and allied products (including tyres), and handicrafts.
-Agro and food products, dimensional stones comprising marble, granites and articles of stone mica, metals (ferrous and non-ferrous), and electronics and computer software are also important sectors having a share of more than 5% each in Rajasthan's exports.21
+The top five export items from Rajasthan accounting for nearly two-thirds of exports from the State are textiles (including ready-made garments), gems and jewellery, engineering goods, chemical and allied products (including tyres), and handicrafts.

+Agro and food products, dimensional stones comprising marble, granites and articles of stone mica, metals (ferrous and non-ferrous), and electronics and computer software are also important sectors having a share of more than 5% each in Rajasthan's exports.19

-3.3 Labour law reforms
+Labour law reforms

-Labour laws can have a major impact on the creation of jobs.22 In Rajasthan, as in most of the other states of India, overly protective labour laws have reduced the incentives of entrepreneurs to set up factories and generate employment, while ostensibly protecting the interests of existing formal workers.
-Rajasthan has reformed many of these laws, reducing the role of the state in commercial decisions such as layoffs.23 While industry has broadly welcomed these reforms, the awareness of this reform is still quite low within the industry.24
+Labour laws can have a major impact on the creation of jobs.20 reduced the incentives of entrepreneurs to set up factories and generate employment, while ostensibly protecting the interests of existing formal workers.
+Rajasthan has reformed many of these laws, reducing the role of the state in commercial decisions such as layoffs.21 While industry has broadly welcomed these reforms, the awareness of this reform is still quite low within the industry.22